 From setting up your own company, finding a contract and managing your finances, there’s a wealth of support available to make the lives of contractors as easy as possible.

 How to contract through your own limited company

 If you’re new to self-employment and you’re thinking about working through your own limited company structure, there are a few things you will need to do:

 Step 1: The first thing you’ll need to do is form a limited company.
 This will take 5 minutes and your company should be set up within two hours.
 The cost of formation is £125 plus VAT.
-To form a company click Company Formation.
 We will also help you with VAT registration and setting up a business bank account.

-Step 2: Invoice your client/agency (we provide you with a template).
-Complete a very simple Excel spreadsheet, similar to an expense claim form which should take about 15 – 20 minutes per month to complete.
+Step 2: Invoice your client or agency (we can provide you with a template).
+Complete a straightforward Excel spreadsheet, similar to an expense claim form which should take about 15 – 20 minutes per month to complete.